 November festivities aside, there is plenty to entertain you in Lewes with art galleries, antique emporiums, museums and many cafes, local pubs and boutique shops, all serving and selling artisan produce made with love by local businesses and residents.

-colourful houses in Lewes
+A row of colourful houses in Lewes.

 History